Healthy Homes Assessment Whitby

 Insulation Whitby

-Ceiling and underfloor insulation is mandatory for all rent homes as of July 1st, 2019.
-Property managers and landlords should ensure that the insulation is in line with the new standard.
-In some instances, an existing insulation on the ceiling or in the sub floor space might need to be added or replaced.
+The insulation of the ceiling and underfloor is required in all rental houses since 1 July 2019.
+Property managers and landlords should ensure that the insulation meets this new quality.
+In some cases, an existing insulation on the ceiling or in the subfloor space might need to be replaced or replaced.

-A well-insulated house will reduce the risk of condensation and lessen the likelihood of mould and dampness, and also makes it easier to allow the house to retain heat.
+A house that is well-insulated can reduce condensation and reduce the chances of mould and damp, and will also make it easier to allow the home to keep the heat.

-The "R" refers to thermal resistance and is a measure of how well the insulation resists heat flow.
-The greater the R-value, the higher the quality of insulation.
+The "R" refers to thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
+The greater the R-value, the more efficient the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3